mactul/powermake/README.md

 ```

 This object is a superset of [argparse.ArgumentParser](https://docs.python.org/3/library/argparse.html), you can read the documentation of argparse, it works exactly the same.
+> [!CAUTION]
-**Use this object and never argparse.ArgumentParser directly** or you will break some powermake features.
+> **Use this object and never argparse.ArgumentParser directly** or you will break some powermake features.
 Obviously the usual command line options will be broken but you will also break other features like the [powermake.run_another_powermake](#powermakerun_another_powermake) function.
 This object ensure that none of this is broken.

 ##### add_argument()